MicrosoftDocs/fabric-docs/docs/includes/git-limitations.md

 ### GitHub Enterprise limitations

-The following GitHub Enterprise settings aren't supported:
+Some GitHub Enterprise settings aren't supported.
+For example:

 - IP allow list
 - Private networking

 ### Workspace limitations

-- Only the workspace admin can manage the connections to the [Azure Repo](/azure/devops/repos/get-started) such as connecting, disconnecting, or adding a branch.
+- Only the workspace admin can manage the connections to the [Git Repo](/azure/devops/repos/get-started) such as connecting, disconnecting, or adding a branch.
 Once connected, anyone with [permission](/fabric/cicd/git-integration/git-integration-process#permissions) can work in the workspace.
 - The workspace folder structure isn't reflected in the Git repository.
 Workspace items in folders are exported to the root directory.